If you’re thinking about how to drive business growth using external agencies or professional expertise can be a game changer.

-Generating more leads, breaking into new markets or increasing the ratio of leads that convert into customers; better performance in these areas is likely to have a positive impact on growth and profitability.
+Generating more leads, breaking into new markets or increasing the ratio of leads that convert into customers will all have a positive impact on growth and profitability.

 But equally, unless you engage with the right agency and commission them to provide expertise in the areas that will make a difference, you might be disappointed.